perillamint/FingerMarathon/README.md

 # FingerMarathon
-LKM which logs your keypress count.
+LKM which logs your keystroke count.